Robin-qwerty/the-drone-logbook/README.md

 # The Drone Logbook

 The Drone Logbook is an Android-only app designed for tracking drone battery usage to monitor battery health over time.
-In addition, the app supports logging drone flights, tracking which drones and batteries were used, and managing an inventory of drone-related expenses, parts, and items.
+In addition, the app supports logging drone flights, tracking which drones and batteries were used, and managing an inventory of drone-related (expenses), parts, and items.

 This project is a hobby app built for a small community of drone enthusiasts.

 ## Features
 - Track battery usage and monitor health.
 - Log drone flights with battery and drone details.
-- Manage an inventory for drone-related parts, items, and expenses.
+- Manage an inventory for drone-related parts, items, and to track expenses.
 - Simple and user-friendly interface.

 ## Installation